With the second wave of the pandemic arising, traveling gets more and more restricted again.

 This fort was built in the late 19th century by Austria-Hungary, to which the area belonged until 1918.
 It is only a ten minutes march away from Monte Calisio, if you choose to descend towards the town of Montevaccino (there exist many different trails).

 I couldn’t figure out if this fortification was ever involved in major defense battles, but the walling looks intact and well-preserved.
 I speculate it saw never any fighting and was just abandoned shortly after the armistice agreements.

-In Montevaccino, you have again this breathtaking view onto the Dolomites, without having your view obstructed by a dense forest as in some sections during the descent from Monte Calisio.
+In Montevaccino, you have again this great view of the surrounding country, but without having it obstructed by a dense forest as in some sections during the descent from Monte Calisio.

-An ascent to the Cima Tosa or another summit around here might be a future project, provided traveling is possible next summer.
+An ascent to the Cima Tosa or another summit in the area around Trento might be a future project, provided traveling is possible next summer.